sltang/spring-oauth2-jwt/README.md

 oauth-authorization-spring is a Spring authorization server that supports JWT. oauth-resource-spring is a Spring resource server that supports JWT.
 They should be run together.

-oauth-authorization-jwe-spring is a Spring authorization server that supports JWE. oauth-resource-spring is a Spring resource server that supports JWE.
+oauth-authorization-jwe-spring is a Spring authorization server that supports JWE. oauth-resource-jwe-spring is a Spring resource server that supports JWE.
 They should be run together.
 Spring does not officially support JWE yet.
 These projects provide a simple addition that makes JWE work.
 Under the hood, we use connect2id's nimbus-jose-jwt for JWT encryption.

 The authorization server runs https on port 8443 and the resource server runs http on 8082.
 The authorization server should be started before the resource server.